Spyderisk/issue-porter/README.md

 relationships between Issues and their dependent comments, and file attachments we have uploaded via Git, and of course the maps between GitLab issue numbers and GitHub issue numbers.

+## What needs to be completed

+- Push all data to GitHub including the GitLab-specific metadata with (TODO: fully test mapping)
+- Implement file url mapping
+- Implement system to apply the above mappings in an editing pass of all the new GitHub issues

 ## Setup